 In addition to a fine of up to $1,000 for displaying a lost, stolen, invalid, altered, and/or fraudulent annual permit or short-term pass, the car will be towed at the owner’s expense, the violator could have his/her parking privileges revoked, and the owner may be referred for criminal prosecution.

 Please note that these regulations will be enforced at all times, including periods when classes are not in session.
 In addition, the following areas are strictly enforced 24 hours a day, seven days a week.

 - Meters serving residential areas

 Freshman and Sophomore Students

 First year and sophomore students are not permitted to bring a vehicle to the Washington University campus.
-Violation of this and other university polices could be a violation of Student Judicial Code.
+Violation of this and other university polices could be a violation of University Student Conduct Code.